Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Introduction

-In Section 2, after reviewing a basic result in 3-manifold topology, we study $\mathbb{Z}$-coefficient (co)homology of $3$-manifold groups, then apply the result to prove Theorem \ref{3bound4} and the first case of Theorem \ref{3-4map} (Proposition \ref{aspherical}).
-In Section 3, we study $\mathbb{Z}_p$-coefficient (co)homology of $3$-manifold groups, and we apply the result to prove the second and third cases of Theorem \ref{3-4map} (Propositions \ref{finiteandZ} and \ref{2powerandZ}).
+In Section 2, after reviewing basic results on 3-manifolds, we study $\mathbb{Z}$-coefficient (co)homology of $3$-manifold groups, then use it to prove the first case of Theorem \ref{3-4map} (Proposition \ref{aspherical}).
+In Section 3, we use $\mathbb{Z}_p$-coefficient (co)homology of $3$-manifold groups to prove the second case of Theorem \ref{3-4map} (Proposition \ref{2powerandZ}).
 The proof of Theorem \ref{n} will be presented in Section 4.
-Although maps from 3-manifolds to 4-manifolds realizing isomorphism on $\pi_1$ are rare (Theorem \ref{3-4map}), there are plenty of maps from 4-manifolds to 3-manifolds realizing isomorphisms on $\pi_1$, as shown in Section 5.
+Although maps from 3-manifolds to 4-manifolds realizing isomorphisms on $\pi_1$ are rare (Theorem \ref{3-4map}), there are plenty of maps from 4-manifolds to 3-manifolds realizing isomorphisms on $\pi_1$, as constructed in Section 5.

-{\bf Acknowledgements.} Question 1.2 is partly inspired by a question of Professor Yuguang Shi about finite group actions on 4-manifolds, which was passed to us via Professors Jiajun Wang and Shicheng Wang.
-Professor Yi Ni and Professor Yang Su independently also made some progress on the above Questions.
+{\bf Acknowledgements.} Theorem 1.2 is partly inspired by communications with Yuguang Shi, Jiajun Wang and Shicheng Wang.
+Yi Ni and Yang Su independently also made some progress toward Theorem 1.2.
+The authors thank the referee for many very helpful suggestions on simplifying the structure and the proofs of this paper.